 Instructions

-- Place 1 cup (340 g) of hot cooked white rice in a bowl and make a shallow indentation in the center.
+- Place 1 ¼ cups hot rice into each serving bowl and make a small dent in the center.

 - Serve immediately while warm.